All Episodes

 We can expedite the process, which has been burdensome and takes way too long.

-You should pay for your own vetting if you want to be a citizen, you should pay to be vetted.
+You should pay for your own vetting if you want to be a citizen.

 And by vetting, we do a security background check on whoever you happen to be.

-And the other requirement I would have is that you've got to be able and prove that you will be able to take care of yourself and not rely on the American taxpayers for education, uh, health care, or any other housing, clothing, whatever you might need.
+And the other requirement I would have is that you've got to be able and prove that you will be able to take care of yourself and not rely on the American taxpayers for education, health care, or any other housing, clothing, whatever you might need.

-I think that's fair, because we only have a limited number of available slots at any given time.
+I think that's fair because we only have a limited number of available slots at any given time.

 I don't think it should be given to people that just decide they want to come to America, the hell with our laws, the hell with our borders, the hell with our sovereignty.